Mortgage in Austria 2026: Rates, Rules & Expat Guide

 Mandatory insurance

 Austrian banks require property insurance (Wohngebaude- oder Eigenheimversicherung) as a condition of the mortgage.
-This covers structural damage to the building from fire, storm, water, and similar events.
+This covers structural damage from fire, storm, water, and similar events.

 The insurance protects the bank's collateral.
 You pay the premiums, typically €200-600 per year depending on property size and coverage level.

-Some banks also recommend or require life insurance (Ablebensversicherung) that covers the remaining loan balance if the primary borrower dies.
-This is not legally required but is often a condition for approval, especially for single borrowers.
+Some banks also recommend or require life insurance (Ablebensversicherung) covering the remaining loan balance if the primary borrower dies.
+Not legally required but a frequent condition for approval, especially for single borrowers.

 Tax benefits and subsidies